harsh-dev-ux/harsh-dev-ux/README.md

 ## what i'm working on
 - grinding problems on Codeforces, AtCoder and CodeChef.
 -  learning DSA from Striver( YEAH I PURCHASED THE COURSE)
-- learning low-latency concepts: order books, market microstructure, execution systems  ( actually havent started this yet (:       )
+- learning low-latency concepts: order books, market microstructure, execution systems  (will make proj this yr (:       )
 - i know C, C++, and Python, but I mainly use C++ for CP/DSA and I'm aiming to master it & I haven't done any development so far:
 - i also write blogs on cpp for fun :)